Video Prediction Transformers without Recurrence or Convolution: Experiments

 {\bf TaxiBJ.} TaxiBJ~\citep{zhang2017deep} includes GPS data from taxis and meteorological data in Beijing.
 Each data frame is visualized as a $32\times32\times2$ heatmap, where the third dimension encapsulates the inflow and outflow of traffic within a designated area.
 Following previous work ~\citep{zhang2017deep}, we allocate the final four weeks' data for testing, utilizing the preceding data for training.
 Our prediction model uses four sequential observations to forecast the subsequent four frames.

+\modelname{} achieves SOTA on TaxiBJ.
 Compared to SimVP, \modelname{} significantly improves the accuracy of the prediction, reducing the MSE from 0.414 to 0.277 (33\%) while using fewer parameters (8.4M vs 13.8M) and a lower computational cost (2.2G FLOPs vs. 3.6G FLOPs).
 Despite this efficiency, \modelname{} also dramatically increases inference speed, with FPS rising from 533 in SimVP to 4249.

 Furthermore, OpenSTL-ViT and OpenSTL-Swin, which adopt ViT-based architectures as temporal translators, achieve MSEs of 0.317 and 0.313, both worse than PredFormer’s best results.
-This suggests that using CNNs for the encoder and decoder provides strong inductive bias but inherently limits the model’s performance ceiling.
+This suggests that using CNNs for the encoder and decoder provides a strong inductive bias but inherently limits the model’s performance.
 Among the variants of \modelname{}, Binary-ST and Triplet-STS achieve the best MSE of 0.277.